Young Investors Society Access Initiative

 Our donors’ contributions have helped grow Young Investors Society into the premier financial literacy program for teens.
-We rely on donors and corporate support to fund our Access Initiative to provide financial literacy education to under-resourced communities that otherwise would not have access to finance programs due to demographics, income levels and other socio-economic disparities among communities, increase minorities and women in finance and STEM careers and empower youth to take an active role in their financial future.
+We rely on donors and corporate support to fund our Access Initiative to provide financial literacy education to under-resourced communities that otherwise would not have access to finance programs due to demographics, income levels and other socio-economic disparities among communities, increase under-represented ethnic groups and women in finance and STEM careers and empower youth to take an active role in their financial future.

 A gift of $365.00 will sponsor 1 student scholarship in the Dollar-A-Day Challenge FREE Money Match Program.